English (ENGL)

 Prerequisite: Completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Close study of Chaucer's major works The Canterbury Tales and Troilus and Criseyde in Middle English.
 (Formerly 3300:406)

-ENGL:407 Middle English Literature (3 Credits)
+ENGL 407 Middle English Literature (3 Units)

 Prerequisites: ENGL 111 and ENGL 112, 64 credits or permission.
 Study of genres, topics, styles and writers of the Middle English literary works from 12th to 15th Centuries.
 Readings in Middle English.
 (Formerly 3300:407)

-ENGL:424 Early English Fiction (3 Credits)
+ENGL 424 Early English Fiction (3 Units)

 Prerequisites: Completion of ENGL 111 and ENGL 112, 64 credits or permission.
 Development of English novel before 1830.
 Focus on works of Defoe, Richardson, Fielding, Smollett, Sterne, Austen and Scott.
 (Formerly 3300:424)

-ENGL:425 Studies in Romanticism (3 Credits)
+ENGL 425 Studies in Romanticism (3 Units)

 Prerequisites: Completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Literary, philosophical, psychological and social revolutions of romantic period as reflected in works of such major writers as Wordsworth, Byron and Keats.
 (Formerly 3300:425)

-ENGL:430 Victorian Poetry & Prose (3 Credits)
+ENGL 430 Victorian Poetry & Prose (3 Units)

 Prerequisite: Completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Poetry, prose of the late 19th Century, excluding fiction, with attention to Tennyson, Browning, Arnold, Carlyle, Ruskin and other major writers.
 (Formerly 3300:430)

-ENGL:431 Victorian Fiction (3 Credits)
+ENGL 431 Victorian Fiction (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Reading of at least five major novels of Victorian era, of varying length, by Emily Bronte, Dickens, Eliot, Thackeray and Hardy.
 Characterization, theme and attitude toward life emphasized.
 (Formerly 3300:431)

-ENGL:435 20th Century British Poetry (3 Credits)
+ENGL 435 20th Century British Poetry (3 Units)

 Prerequisites: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 Concentrated study of major poems of Yeats, Eliot and Auden, with attention also to Hardy, Housman, Spender, C. Day Lewis, Dylan Thomas and others.
 (Formerly 3300:435)

-ENGL:436 British Fiction: 1900-1925 (3 Credits)
+ENGL 436 British Fiction: 1900-1925 (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 Study of Conrad, Joyce, D. H. Lawrence and Virginia Woolf, with attention to their innovations in narrative and style, their psychological realism and symbolism.
 Brief consideration of other important fiction writers of the period, including Wells, Bennett and Mansfield.
 (Formerly 3300:436)

-ENGL:437 British Fiction Since 1925 (3 Credits)
+ENGL 437 British Fiction Since 1925 (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 Study of important British novelists since 1925, excluding Lawrence, Joyce and Woolf.
 Attention to development of British short story from 1925 to present.
 (Formerly 3300:437)

-ENGL:440 Women and Film (3 Credits)
+ENGL 440 Women and Film (3 Units)

 Prerequisites: [ENGL 111 and ENGL 112] or any 200-, 300- or 400-level English course and Junior or greater standing.
 This course explores representations of the feminine and treatments of gender issues in mainstream Hollywood films within a critical framework of feminist film theory.
 (Formerly 3300:440)

-ENGL:448 American Romantic Fiction (3 Credits)
+ENGL 448 American Romantic Fiction (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Examination of early American fiction, tracing its genesis, romantic period and germinal movements toward realism.
 Writers discussed include Cooper, Poe, Hawthorne and Melville.
 (Formerly 3300:448)

-ENGL:449 American Fiction: Realism & Naturalism (3 Credits)
+ENGL 449 American Fiction: Realism & Naturalism (3 Units)

 Prerequisite: Completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
 Examination of American writers of realistic and naturalistic fiction (e.g., Howells, James, Crane, Dreiser), tracing developments in American fiction against background of cultural and historical change.
 (Formerly 3300:449)

-ENGL:450 Modern American Fiction (3 Credits)
+ENGL 450 Modern American Fiction (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 Study of significant American short and long fiction from World War I to the present.
 (Formerly 3300:450)

-ENGL:451 American Poetry to 1900 (3 Credits)
+ENGL 451 American Poetry to 1900 (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits, or permission of the instructor.
 Survey of American poetry of the 17th, 18th and 19th Centuries.
 (Formerly 3300:451)

-ENGL:452 Modern American Poetry (3 Credits)
+ENGL 452 Modern American Poetry (3 Units)

 Prerequisites: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission, and junior or greater standing.
 Survey of 20th Century American poetry beginning with Edwin Arlington Robinson and ending with contemporary poets.
 (Formerly 3300:452)

-ENGL:453 American Women Poets (3 Credits)
+ENGL 453 American Women Poets (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
-Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between "public" and "private" poetry.
+Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between 'public' and 'private' poetry.
 (Formerly 3300:453)

-ENGL:454 20th Century American Drama (3 Credits)
+ENGL 454 20th Century American Drama (3 Units)

 Prerequisites: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 Examination of major, established playwrights (including O'Neill, Miller and Williams) and sampling of new and rising ones.
 (Formerly 3300:454)

-ENGL:455 The American Short Story (3 Credits)
+ENGL 455 The American Short Story (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course, 64 credits or permission.
 Junior standing.
 A study of the development of the short story as a particularly American genre, from Washington Irving to the present.
 (Formerly 3300:455)

-ENGL:456 Thoreau, Emerson, and Their Circle (3 Credits)
+ENGL 456 Thoreau, Emerson, and Their Circle (3 Units)

 Prerequisite: Junior or greater standing or permission.
 A study of work and life of Henry David Thoreau, Ralph Waldo Emerson, and other key figures of the American Renaissance.
 (Formerly 3300:456)

-ENGL:457 Writers on Writing (3 Credits)
+ENGL 457 Writers on Writing (3 Units)

 Prerequisite: ENGL 111 and ENGL 112 and Junior standing.
 A close look at what established writers have to say about the process of writing.
 Students write response essays and take exams on readings.
 (Formerly 3300:457)

-ENGL:460 Film and Literature (3 Credits)
+ENGL 460 Film and Literature (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits, or permission of instructor.
 Analysis of literary texts and their film adaptations.
 Emphasis on genre, structure, and visual elements as counterparts to written texts.
 (Formerly 3300:460)

-ENGL:466 Linguistics and Language Arts (3 Credits)
+ENGL 466 Linguistics and Language Arts (3 Units)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course, and a minimum of Junior standing or higher, or permission of the instructor.
 Foundation course in linguistics with pedagogical implications for second language learners.
 Fundamental topics (morphology, syntax, semantics, phonetics, pragmatics) and related topics (sociolinguistics, contrastive analysis) covered.
 (Formerly 3300:466)

-ENGL:467 Modern European Fiction (3 Credits)
+ENGL 467 Modern European Fiction (3 Units)

 Prerequisites: ENGL 112 or equivalent, or any 200- or 300- or 400-level English course, Junior or greater standing, or permission.
 Representative European writers from about 1850 to present, in translation.
 Focus on fiction of such writers as Dostoyevsky, Gide, Camus, Mann, Kafka and Kundera.
 (Formerly 3300:467)

-ENGL:468 International Poetry (3 Credits)
+ENGL 468 International Poetry (3 Units)

 Prerequisite: ENGL 112 or equivalent, 64 credits or permission of instructor.
 Junior standing.
 This survey of world poetry focuses on the stylistic concerns and social consequences of literature from Latin America, Africa, Asia, Europe, and beyond.
 (Formerly 3300:468)

 Prerequisites: Completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission of the instructor.
-An analysis of the use of sex and love in the literature of the Western World from Greco- Roman times to 1800, with special emphasis on how sexuality and "romantic" love are used as allegorical, satiric, fantastic or realistic devices.
+An analysis of the use of sex and love in the literature of the Western World from Greco- Roman times to 1800, with special emphasis on how sexuality and 'romantic' love are used as allegorical, satiric, fantastic or realistic devices.
 (Formerly 3300:469)

-ENGL:470 History of English Language (3 Credits)
+ENGL 470 History of English Language (3 Units)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level English course, and a minimum of Junior standing or higher, or permission of the instructor.
 Development of English language, from its beginnings: sources of its vocabulary, its sounds, its rules; semantic change; political and social influences on changes; dialect origins; correctness.
 (Formerly 3300:470)

-ENGL:471 U.S. Dialects: Black & White (3 Credits)
+ENGL 471 U.S. Dialects: Black & White (3 Units)

 Prerequisites: ENGL 112 or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course or equivalent, Junior or greater standing, or permission of the instructor.
 Study of differences in pronunciation, vocabulary and grammar among U.S. language varieties.
 Origins, regional and social dimensions are explored.
 Correctness, focusing on black English and Appalachian speech, explored.
 (Formerly 3300:471)